Property

 In sociology and anthropology, property is often defined as a relationship between two or more individuals and an object, in which at least one of these individuals holds a bundle of rights over the object.
-The distinction between "collective property" and "private property" is regarded as confusion since different individuals often hold differing rights over a single object.
+The distinction between collective and private property is regarded as confusion, since different individuals often hold differing rights over a single object.

-Types of property include real property (the combination of land and any improvements to or on the ground), personal property (physical possessions belonging to a person), private property (property owned by legal persons, business entities or individual natural persons), public property (State-owned or publicly owned and available possessions) and intellectual property (exclusive rights over artistic creations, inventions, etc.).
-However, the last is not always as widely recognized or enforced.
+Types of property include real property (the combination of land and any improvements to or on the ground), personal property (physical possessions belonging to a person), private property (property owned by legal persons, business entities or individual natural persons), public property (State-owned or publicly owned and available possessions) and intellectual property—including exclusive rights over artistic creations and inventions.
+However, the latter is not always widely recognized or enforced.
 An article of property may have physical and incorporeal parts.
 A title, or a right of ownership, establishes the relation between the property and other persons, assuring the owner the right to dispose of the property as the owner sees fit.
 The unqualified term "property" is often used to refer specifically to real property.

 Overview

-Property is often defined by the code of the local sovereignty and protected wholly or more usually partially by such entity, the owner being responsible for any remainder of protection.
+Property is often defined by the code of the local sovereignty and protected wholly or – more usually, partially – by such entity, the owner being responsible for any remainder of protection.
 The standards of the proof concerning proofs of ownerships are also addressed by the code of the local sovereignty, and such entity plays a role accordingly, typically somewhat managerial.
 Some philosophers assert that property rights arise from social convention, while others find justifications for them in morality or in natural law.

 Various scholarly disciplines (such as law, economics, anthropology or sociology) may treat the concept more systematically, but definitions vary, most particularly when involving contracts.
 Positive law defines such rights, and the judiciary can adjudicate and enforce property rights.

-According to Adam Smith, the expectation of profit from "improving one's stock of capital" rests on private property rights.
+According to Adam Smith (1723–1790), the expectation of profit from "improving one's stock of capital" rests on private-property rights.
 Capitalism has as a central assumption that property rights encourage their holders to develop the property, generate wealth, and efficiently allocate resources based on the operation of markets.
 From this has evolved the modern conception of property as a right enforced by positive law, in the expectation that this will produce more wealth and better standards of living.
 However, Smith also expressed a very critical view of the effects of property laws on inequality: